ekenigsberg/BootCampHomework02-2019-05-29/README.md

 <img src="https://raw.githubusercontent.com/ekenigsberg/BootCampHomework02-2019-05-29/master/MultiYear2016.png" title="Screenshot of 'Multiple_year_stock_data.xlsx:2016'" alt="MultiYearData2014">

 # VBA Code: Subroutine #1 of 3: auto_open()
-> save these three VBA soubroutines into a blank, macro-enabled workbook and reopen.<br/>
+> save these three VBA subroutines into a blank, macro-enabled workbook and reopen.<br/>
 > the auto_open() subroutine is a "kicker" that automatically runs when the workbook is opened<br/>
 ```visualbasic
 Sub auto_open()